listening in relationships skill emotionally supportive partner communication

 • We overestimate our ability to listen well

-Yet, as the article “The Healing Power of Listening Without Judgement” reminds us that healing starts not with telling someone, what to do, but with showing up.
+The article “The Healing Power of Listening Without Judgement” reminds us that healing starts not with telling someone what to do, but with showing up.
 Listening without judgment enables others to be emotionally held.

 Listening Is a Relationship Skill, Not a Trait

-A 2023 University of Sydney study found that active listening is strongly associated with emotional closeness in romantic and familial relationships.
+A study by Walker et al., (2024) study found that active listening is strongly associated with emotional closeness in romantic and familial relationships.
 It is not what you say, it is how you listen.

 Here are a few signs of a strong listener: